rladies-seattle/blogdown_site/README.md

 ## To Update the Site

-To update the site with a new presentation, go to data > projects.yml.
-Add a new entry at the top with the icon, date, title, speaker, and link (description not necessary), then run `blogdown::serve_site()`.
+To update the site with a new presentation:

+1. Go to data > projects.yml.
+2. Add a new entry at the top with the icon, date, title, speaker, and link (leave description blank), then run `blogdown::serve_site()`.
+The icon should correspond to your link — `fa fa-file` for a Google presentation, `fa fa-github` for a Github repo, etc.
+3. Tag `ivelasq`, `katiejolly`, or `monicagerber` to review and approve.
+Thanks for your patience!

 ## To Update the Front Page